 - Mustard, add a little along with your olive oil, and toss.

 - Balsamic vinegar is classic for a reason.

 - (Better yet…) balsamic reduction.
 Add this to finish the sprouts.
 My go-to balsamic reduction (I use when making salmon bruschetta) is 1 cup of balsamic vinegar and 2 tablespoons of honey.

 - Parmesan, freshly grated.
-I like to put this on top while roasting so it crisps the sprouts even more.
-Check out my parmesan roasted broccoli for tips.
+I like to put this on top while roasting so it crisps the sprouts even more, see my parmesan brussels sprouts, or check out my parmesan roasted broccoli for tips.

 - Bacon or pancetta.
 Cook fully + crisp, then sprinkle on top before serving your roasted brussels sprouts.